Jasonnb798/yolo26_restful/README.md

 second version
 successfully accomplished the multiple input and detection, and optimize the UI as well right now is going to make videos detected and demonstrated in VLC/my website

+The website is perfect, with capabilities to demonstrate the detection of things and the tracking and sketon of person. now it's going through pose and action detection